NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

    :alt:  scattered_points_colorbar

    A colorized CSV file with a colorbar and axes.
 This uses the  ``--colorbar`` option.
-For the moment several datasets with colorbars can only be displayed side-by-side (:numref:`colorize`).
+For the moment, several datasets with colorbars can only be displayed side-by-side (:numref:`colorize`).

 .. _plot_poly: